johnston9/shot-caller/TESTING.md

 - Use Case: Add Important, Transport and Department Notes.<br>
   1. On the Edit page add the notes to each field and submit.<br>
-  2. A success message displays and Important, Transport and Department Notes display on the Callsheet .<br>
+  2. A success message displays and the Important, Transport and Department Notes display on the Callsheet .<br>

 <p align="center"> <strong>Important, Transport and Department Info Added</strong></p>
 <h2 align="center">